 Working in the wine shop gave him the time, the place, and the background (not to mention the cash for a room in the valley) to explore other options, which initially presented themselves as an opportunity to work as a field hand during the harvest.
 Thomas' first experiences in the vineyard were the 1997 harvest at Kent Rassmussen's vineyard.

 In addition to finding ways to get his hands dirty, so to speak, Thomas spent his time out of the fields tasting as much wine as he could, as often as he could, with people who knew a lot more than him about it.
-One of those people ended up being Ehran Jordan (then -- and still currently -- the winemaker at Turley Wine Cellars) who happened to mention in late 1997 that he was thinking about looking for an assistant for the following year.
+One of those people ended up being Ehren Jordan (then the winemaker at Turley Wine Cellars) who happened to mention in late 1997 that he was thinking about looking for an assistant for the following year.

 "I raced home and immediately put a resume together," Thomas recalls.
 "I had worked as a wine buyer, and this one harvest, and was still working at the wine store, and I scraped together any piece of other wine knowledge I had and threw it on a piece of paper.
 I suppose at that point I had a fairly firm grasp of the various steps of the winemaking process, but I couldn't tell you much more than what order to do them in."